awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-region-selection.rst

                         .region(Region.US_WEST_2)
                         .build();

-If the region you are attempting to use isn't in the :classname:`Region` enum, you can create a new region using the :methodname:`of` method.
+If the region you are attempting to use isn't one of the constants in the :classname:`Region` class, you can create a new region using the :methodname:`of` method.
+This feature allows you access to new Regions without upgrading the SDK.

 .. code-block:: java